cleyxds/elecktra-customers/README.md

 ## Appendix

-Docker image automatically creates the folders for the database and images on the root folder
+Automatically creates the folder for the images on the **database** folder

 ## API Reference